 He is often instructed in multi-day discrimination cases, and is frequently instructed in cases in the Employment Appeal Tribunal, High Court and County Court.

-Aline Doussin is a senior associate in Squire Patton Boggs' regulated industries department, which specialises in international trade, as well as EU regulatory and public policy.
-Aline's experience is derived from her similar previous position in a major international law firm, and from her former roles at the World Trade Organization in Geneva and as an in-house lawyer in Japan Tobacco International.
+Aline acts for a wide range of businesses, governments and trade associations.
+Her experience is derived from her similar previous position in a major international law firm, and from her former roles at the World Trade Organization and as an in-house lawyer in Japan Tobacco International.

 Professor James Driscoll is a solicitor, an author and a lawyer chair of the Residential Property Tribunal.
 For 20 years he was a consultant solicitor with Trowers & Hamlins specialising in housing law.
 He has practised law since 1975 and is an ADR accredited mediator.